-FSMTB is always looking for enthusiastic and qualified applicants to serve in a volunteer capacity.
-As a Federation that strives to carry out the directions of its member boards and agencies, the FSMTB views its volunteers as its most important asset.
-Volunteers serve in a variety of capacities, such as on committees, as item writers for the Massage and Bodywork Licensing Examination (MBLEx), and on the Board of Directors.
+The FSMTB is always looking for enthusiastic and qualified applicants to serve in a volunteer capacity.
+As a federation that strives to carry out the directions of its member boards and agencies, FSMTB views its volunteers as its most important asset.
+Volunteers serve in a variety of capacities, such as on committees, as item writers for the Massage & Bodywork Licensing Examination (MBLEx), and on the board of directors.
 If you have an interest in becoming a volunteer, please fill out the application below.
 For more information, please email firstname.lastname@example.org.

-FSMTB offers equal opportunities to all applicants.
+The FSMTB offers equal opportunities to all applicants.
 It is committed to equitable and fair selection procedures, without regard to race, sex, age, color, religion, disability, national origin, ancestry, marital or familial status, sexual orientation, or any other category protected by federal law or other applicable laws and regulations.
-No question on this application is intended to secure information to be used for any discriminatory purpose.
-Your application will be given every consideration; however, its completion does not imply that you will be appointed by the FSMTB.
+Information provided on your application will not be used for any discriminatory purposes.
+Your application will be given every consideration; however, its completion does not imply that you will be appointed by FSMTB.

-Some volunteer positions require an individual to be an associate member of the FSMTB.
+Some volunteer positions require an individual to be an associate member of FSMTB.

 Associate members include all of the following:

 1. Current and legally serving members of an FSMTB member board* and individuals who have served on a member board within the last 12 months

 2. Chief administrative officer of a member board